nathanvander/apollo/README.md

 DataStore.createTransaction(), and then call the insert method with the DataObject.

 See the test code for examples of how to use it.

+Update 12/28/2016
+The code is complete and is usable.
+We can call it version 1.0.